m-kovalsky/Fabric/README.md

 ## Migrate Power Query logic to Dataflows Gen2

 Power Query logic can be migrated to Dataflows Gen2 by dynamically creating a [.pqt](https://learn.microsoft.com/power-query/power-query-template) file and then importing that .pqt file into Dataflows Gen2.
+This will migrate all of your tables to Dataflows Gen2 in one swoop.

 1. Open your model in Tabular Editor
 2. Paste this [script](https://github.com/m-kovalsky/Fabric/blob/main/CreatePQTFile.cs) into the C# script window in Tabular Editor